-"A retired pastor proclaimed that he was cured of lameness. still drawing compensation for this disability.
+"A retired pastor proclaimed that he was cured of lameness.
+He is still drawing compensation for this disability.
 Thus it would seem that he must be lame, either physically or morally.
 "An old gentleman with left-sided paralysis went on the platform to be healed.
-In his zeal he waved his right hand to the audience, which hailed the miracle with prolonged applause.
-"Such are a few of the 'cures' which have come to my attention."
+In his zeal he waved his right hand to the audience, which "Such are a few of the 'cures' which have come to my attention."